We created a list of all Dutch phone providers and figured out the best deals for you.

 Best pick: 1000MBs for €10 a month.
 Top up some extra credit for calling and texting.

 Most mobile operators in the Netherlands offer a prepaid option.
 However, the prices might be slightly higher since their core business is usually phone contracts.
-You’ll get cheaper prepaid deals with phone providers like Simyo and Lebara, specialising in prepaid and sim-only deals.
+You’ll get cheaper prepaid deals with phone providers like Simyo and Lebara, which specialise in prepaid and sim-only deals.
 However, as those are budget options, personal support and troubleshooting are usually lower quality.
-If you are considering getting a mobile subscription with one of the more prominent providers, like KPN, T-Mobile or Tele2, in the future, signing up with them from the start might save you some hassle later.
+If you are considering getting a mobile subscription with one of the more prominent providers, like KPN, Odido or KPN, in the future, signing up with them from the start might save you some hassle later.

 Sim only options – Dutch Phone Number